PERSOL HR DATA BANK in APAC

 General information

-In Indonesia, the Labor Law imposes severe restrictions on dismissal.
-For instance, the Labor Law strictly defines the situation where an employer can fire employees; thus, the employer may not dismiss employees at its discretion.
-Also, in order to fire employees, the employer is required to wait for a decision made by the institutes/agencies for the settlement of industrial relations disputes.
-Even in cases of punitive dismissal, the employer is required to pay a dismissal allowance under the Labor Law.
+In Indonesia, the Manpower Law imposes severe restrictions on termination of employment.
+For instance, the Manpower Law strictly defines the situation where a termination of employment can take place or not; thus, the employer may not conduct the termination of employment at its discretion.
+Also, in order to conduct the termination of employment, the employer is required to wait for a decision made by the institutes/agencies to settle industrial relations disputes.
+Even in cases of disciplinary dismissal, the employer is required to pay a termination allowance under the Manpower Law.

-The entrepreneur, the worker/laborer, and or the trade/labor union, and the government must make all efforts to prevent termination of employment from taking place (Labor Law, Article 151, Paragraph 1).
-If a company is obliged to dismiss a worker, the company must notify the worker/laborer and/or the union of the purpose and the reason for the dismissal (Labor Law, Article 151, Paragraph 2).
-If the worker refuses the dismissal after the above notice, any issue on the termination of the employment relationship must be resolved through bilateral negotiations between the company and the worker and/or the union (Labor Law, Article 151, Paragraph 3).
-If the negotiation fails to result in any agreement, termination of the employment relationship must be made in accordance with the dispute resolution mechanism of the industrial dispute resolution agency (Labor Law, Article 151, Paragraph 4).
-During the process of resolving a labor dispute, the entrepreneur will pay all wages and entitlements that the affected worker/laborer should have received (Labor Law, Article 157A, Paragraph 1).
+The entrepreneur, the worker/laborer, and or the trade/labor union, and the government must make all efforts to prevent termination of employment (Manpower Law, Article 151, Paragraph 1).
+If a company is obliged to conduct the termination employment, the company must notify the worker/laborer and/or the union of its purpose and the reason (Manpower Law, Article 151, Paragraph 2).
+If the worker refuses the termination of employment after the above notice, any issue on the termination of employment must be resolved through bilateral negotiations between the company and the worker and/or the union (Manpower Law, Article 151, Paragraph 3).
+If the negotiation fails to result in any agreement, termination of employment can only be carried out after obtaining a determination from an industrial relations dispute resolution institution whose decision has permanent legal force (Manpower Law, Article 151, Paragraph 4 and MK Decision 168/2023).
+During the process of resolving a labor dispute, the entrepreneur will pay all wages and entitlements that the affected worker/laborer should have received (Manpower Law, Article 157A, Paragraph 1).

 - b.
 When a company closes or improves efficiency (efisiensi) without closing due to losses

 - c.
-When a company closes due to two-years consecutive losses
+When a company closes due to two-year consecutive losses

 - d.
 When a company closes due to force majeure